 Week Type of Task Week 1 An Artist can compose one or more albums.
-Each Album, with its Name and Downloading Link, can contain many songs.
-Each song has a name and length with it.
+Each Album with Name and Downloading Link can contain many songs.
+Each song has name and length with it.
 A song can only belong to one album.
 Week 2 An Artist can compose one or more albums.
-Each Album, with its Name and Downloading Link , can contain many songs.
-Each song has a name and length with it.
+Each Album with Name and Downloading Link can contain many songs.
+Each song has name and length with it.
 A song can only belong to one album.
-Bold: Class Underline: Attributes/methods Italic: Relationships and multiplicities Week 3 Fill in the blanks and Write a textual description of the following diagram.
-Classes 1: (Hint: See Bold names in rectangles) Attributes 1: (Hint: See the second part of each rectangle) (Similar blanks for methods and relationships) Week 4 E-document can be a simple Book, or it can be an Email.
-They both have the author and date, but the book has the title, whereas the email has the subject and the sender's name.
+Bold: Class Underline: Attributes/methods Italic: Relationships and multiplicities Week 3 Fill in the blanks and Write a textual description of following diagram.
+Classes 1: (Hint: See Bold names in rectangles) Attributes 1: (Hint: See second part of each rectangle) (Similar blanks for methods and relationships) Person age: int get.age(): int Professor title: str teach(): None

-4. Results & Evaluations
+5. Results & Evaluations

-The main aim of this study was to investigate the effects of manual hints provided in ordinary lab tasks on students' learning.
-The investigation started with a comparison of students' solutions to lab task 1 and lab task 4 to see the difference in their learning skills.
+Main aim of this study was to investigate the effects of manual hints provided in ordinary lab tasks, on students' learning.
+The investigation started with comparison of student's solutions of lab task 1 and lab task 4 to see the difference in their learning skills.
 Furthermore, the survey results also helped in evaluating the students' satisfaction with hints based approach for UML modeling.

-4.1.
+5.1.
 Difference in learning skills.

-The most important evidence of the hints-based approach's success is an improvement in students' ability to learn.
-Figure 3 shows the average of correct and incorrect class diagram components based on the solutions that students modeled at the end of lab tasks1.
-It was found that 72% of students faced problems in locating class components from the description, 65% of students failed to assign correct attributes to their classes, and 82% of students drew incorrect relationships among classes.
+The most important evidence of hints based approach success is an improvement in students' ability to learn.
+Figure 3 shows the average of correct and incorrect class diagram components based on the solutions that students modeled in the end of lab tasks1.
+It was found that 72% of students faced problem in locating class components from the description, 65% of students failed to assign correct attributes to their classes and 82% of students drew incorrect relationships among classes.
 On the other hand, 60% of students correctly identified class attributes from the textual description.